SeFeideri/Translation-guide-and-my-added-features-for-Yellow-Legacy/README.md

 - Added a small wiki on some of the games machanics that are badly or never properly explained in the game.
 It includes for example explanation of the physical/special split and all type effectivenes interractions.
 - The wiki can be accessed from the various bookshelves that are in many of the homes or in oaks lab.
 It reveals info based on the ammount of badges you have, so the player wont get overwhelmed at the start of the game.
 - A couple of custom events with custom music.
 - A postgame battle with BILL where you get all 3 eeveelutioons at lvl 26 after you beat BILL.
 To activate this, make sure you have talked with the new guy in pokecenters :).
 Bill has 5 pokemon at mostly postgame gymleader levels.
 You can propalbly guess atleast 4 of them.
 NOTE!
-Bill's sprite is currently just a pshychic with their levitating pokeballs removed and whose hair is bigger.
+Bill's sprite is currently just a psychic with their levitating pokeballs removed and whose hair is bigger.
 We tried to make a propper sprite, but neither of us have never done pixel art so we might not be abel to.
 - Some easter eggs.
 # Finnish translation
 I have already made a Finnish translation of the romhack.
 You can find it here: https://github.com/SeFeideri/Finnish-Yellow-Legacy-translation